Optimal Oblivious Subspace Embeddings with Near-optimal Sparsity: Main Results

-In column $j$, we stack subcolumns of size $b_j$ till we fill up all the rows upto $m$.
+In column $j$, we stack subcolumns of size $b_j$ until we fill up all the rows up to $m$.
 Let $s_j$ be the smallest number of subcolumns to do this.
 Then, it may happen that the row indices of the bottom-most subcolumn exceed $m$.
 For example, consider the distribution on the first column of $\Pi$ when $m=70$, and $b_1 = 15$.
-In this case $s_1 = 5$, and the $5\textsuperscript{th}$ subcolumn has row indices $[61:75]$.
-In this case, we consider the distribution on $\Pi_{[61:70]\times \{ 1 \}}$ to be (a properly scaled) one-hot distribution on a subcolumn of size $10$ (See Figure \ref{fig:lessic}).
+In this case $s_1 = 5$, so we can stack four subcolumns of size 15 and the $5\textsuperscript{th}$ subcolumn only spans row indices $[61:70]$.
+In each subcolumn, we randomly choose a row to place a non-zero entry, which would be a Rademacher random variable.
+(See Figure \ref{fig:lessic}).
+The non-zero entries are appropriately scaled so that all entries of the matrix have the same variance (See Section \ref{sec:lessproofs} for the full definition).